 2. Know when to hold’em, and when to fold’em- Many job seekers are great at talking about themselves, but may not be prepared to listen.
 There is a time to stop “pitching” and to start listening.
 If a job seeker is intuitive the other person will give you opportunities to selectively work in your background.
 Active listeners gain information more quickly than those to who fail to pick up on communication cues.

 4. Follow-up- Building relationships takes time.
 Every relationship has to start somewhere and the introduction is simply the first step.
-Within a three days of the event, be sure to send a follow up communication.
+Within three days of the event, be sure to send a follow-up communication.
 Do not directly ask about internal opportunities in the first e-mail or meeting.
 Take the time to inquire about opportunities in less direct ways.
-Building trust and relationships takes time and investment!
+Building trust and relationships take time and investment!